 Syracuse football spring practice preview

-Syracuse football opens spring practice next week, and to help set the table for Year 2 of the Dino Babers era, syracuse.com/The Post-Standard will run through each position group.
-One thing to know: Most reliable, consistent perimeter receiver on the roster.
+Syracuse football opens spring practice Tuesday, and to help set the table for Year 2 of the Dino Babers era, syracuse.com/The Post-Standard will run through each position group.
+Today we close out the defense with a look at the secondary, a unit in line for a major facelift in 2017.

 Start the conversation, or Read more at The Post-Standard.